-“And now hear from Me the threefold happiness that one enjoys through practice, and in which one comes to the end of suffering” (18:36).
+Now hear from me of the threefold happiness that one enjoys through practice and by which one attains to the end of pain (18:36).

 It is said that everyone wants to be happy, but happiness is not the same to everyone.
 So Krishna now takes up that subject, for people differ greatly in “the pursuit of happiness” owing to the predominance of one of the three gunas.

 Sri Ramakrishna often remarked that rock sugar (not refined sugar) is a cure for certain liver ailments, but to those with such disorders sugar tastes bitter, so they avoid it.
 The same thing is true of certain other substances.
 A naturopath once gave me a cup of warm liquid to drink.
 I swallowed it down and remarked that it tasted good.
 “If you had said it was nasty tasting, I would have known that you have liver trouble,” he said.
 It is the same with those (us?) who have spiritual disorders: that which cures them seems distasteful to them and they avoid it.
 This is a very problematical situation.
-Consider the number of people that keep on canting about “organized religion,” “right-wing religion,” and “imposed morality.”
-They are seriously ill in their soul (not the ever-perfect spirit), and therefore hate those things which they label as negative, hateful, repressive and “unnatural”–as if their life was natural!
 People have to pervert their bodies to develop addictions to poisonous substances, and in time their addictions seem normal and even healthy, and abstinence seems miserable and harmful.
 It is the same with the mind and heart.

 A friend of mine once spoke with a young man who was utterly addicted to immorality and alcohol.
 When he pointed out the misery those things caused, the man countered with: “Living like you do would be like living in a prison!”
 He had no idea how free the other man was, and how content as a result of his abstinence and spiritual outlook.
 Krishna is speaking of this here.
 In the beginning that great happiness and fulfillment which is atmabuddhiprasadajam–arising from the tranquility, purity, and brightness of the union of the buddhi with the Atma–seems like a pipe dream or even death.
 But those who pursue it will find it is the joy of immortality.

 Nevertheless, an important principle is set forth in this verse.
-In the beginning it is sometimes normal for spiritual practice to be boring or even annoying and upsetting.
+In the beginning it is normal for spiritual practice to be boring or even annoying.
 But at the end it will be all sukha: happiness and ease.
 For it never really is poison, but only seems so to the distorted mind-mirror of those bound in ignorance.

 Krishna describes tamasic happiness as mohanam–deluding, addicting, and confusing–arising from spiritual “sleep” (nidra), idleness and outright spiritual laziness (alasya), and negligence and confusion (pramada).
 Notice that, unlike sattwic and rajasic happiness, tamasic happiness does not transform into anything other than what it is at the beginning.
 It does not lead to anything, but remains utterly inert.
 Sattwic and rajasic happiness leads to conclusions about their merit or demerit.
 Tamasic happiness, on the other hand, simply lies there and wallows in its own inertia.
 It goes nowhere.

 There is a lesson for us here.
 We need not worry about sattwic people because they will become increasingly established in sattwa.
-We need only wait for rajasic people to “wise up and move up” to sattwa.
+We need only wait for rajasic people to wake up and move up to sattwa.
 And we need not even give a second thought to the tamasic: they are going to stay right where we see them.
 The essence of this is that sensible people do not go around trying to change others.
 The sattwic are already what they should be, the rajasic are moving toward sattwa, and the tamasic are simply that: tamasic.
 They “come from the nowhere and go to the no-place.”
+(I am only speaking of the present birth.
+They, too, progress in time, but very slowly and it takes a great deal of time for them to crawl out into even half-light.)
 The wise bless others and keep on working on themselves.
 Certainly they will encourage those with them on the path and even assist them, but they cannot put anyone on the path or keep them there.
 Experience proves this over and over.

 We are all in it together